Rational lines on cubic hypersurfaces II: Introduction

 \section{Introduction}

 A celebrated theorem of Birch \cite{Bir:57} asserts that any rationally defined projective hypersurface of odd degree contains large rational linear spaces, provided only that the dimension of the hypersurface be sufficiently large in terms of its degree and the dimension of the linear space.
 Unfortunately, his methods, although constructive, are famously inefficient and believed to be quite far from the truth.
 This is true even in some of the simplest cases, such as that of finding rational linear spaces, or even just lines, on cubic hypersurfaces.
-In particular, Wooley \cite[Theorem 2(b)]{W} proved that every cubic hypersurface defined by a rational homogeneous polynomial in at least $37$ variables contains a rational line.
-Under the additional assumption that the cubic hypersurface is smooth, the present authors \cite[Theorem~1.1]{BD} reduced that number to $31$.
-The aim of this note is to improve on Wooley's result for the singular case.
+In particular, Wooley \cite[Theorem 2(b)]{W} proved that every cubic hypersurface defined by a homogeneous polynomial in at least $37$ variables with coefficients in any number field $K$ contains a $K$-rational line.
+For $K=\Q$ and under the additional assumption that the cubic hypersurface is smooth, the first two authors \cite[Theorem~1.1]{BD} reduced that number to $31$.
+The aim of this note is to improve on Wooley's result for general $K$, thereby also extending the result of \cite{BD} to the singular case.

-For an imaginary quadratic field extension $K \mid \Q$ denote by $\gamma_{K}$ the least integer $n$ with the property that any $K$-rational cubic form in at least $n$ variables has a non-trivial $K$-rational zero.
-Define then
+For any number field $L \mid \Q$ denote by $\gamma_{L}$ the least integer $n$ with the property that any $L$-rational cubic form in at least $n$ variables has a non-trivial $L$-rational zero.
+Note that this is well-defined since $\gamma_L \le 16$ for any number field $L$ was confirmed by Pleasants \cite{P}.
+For a given number field $K \mid \Q$ define then

+where the supremum is over all non-real quadratic extensions $L \mid K$.
+Note that $\delta_K \le 16$ in general by the aforementioned work of Pleasants, and that $\delta_\Q \le 14$ by recent work of Bernert and Hochfilzer \cite{BH} who established $\gamma_L \le 14$ for all imaginary quadratic number fields $L$.
+In this notation, we obtain the following result on linear spaces on cubic hypersurfaces.